mai-space/template-typo3-extension/Documentation/Developer/Index.rst

 Developer corner
 ================

+This extension uses a custom github workflow for deploying the documentation to Github Pages.

 Use this section to provide examples of code or detail any information that would be deemed relevant to a developer.

 For example explain how a certain feature was implemented.